jupyter/notebook/CONTRIBUTING.md

 ## Documentation

-First make sure you have set up a development environment as described above.
+First, make sure you have set up a development environment as described above.

 Then run the following command to build the docs: